 - Amy Woodburn was born in 1863.

-Although the children appear to have been baptised, as shown on the baptismal record for first three children below, many nonetheless married members of the Jewish faith.Samuel Woodburn was an engraver and watchmaker.
-He appears on the 1841 census with his parents living at Cable Street, Liverpool.He next appeared on the 1851 census with his wife and father-in-law, Moses Samuel.
+Although the children appear to have been baptised, as shown on the baptismal record for first three children below, many nonetheless married members of the Jewish faith.Samuel Woodburn was a watchmaker.
+On the 1851 census he appeared with his wife and father-in-law, Moses Samuel.
 The record from the 1851 census can be viewed here.
 Samuel, Hannah, and family have also been found on the 1861 census which can be viewed here.
 Samuel Woodburn died on 26 January 1865 at 7 Ranelagh Place, Liverpool.His widow and family appear on the 1871 census which can be viewed here.
 Hannah died on 11 April 1879 also at Ranelagh Place.

 A daughter, Annie Woodburn, married Isaac Sandheim whose brothers Julius Wolfe and Adolph Abraham, formed the jewellery company ‘Sandheim Brothers’ (more on this below).